• Skip to primary navigation

 An Image For Facebook Videos Cast To Chromecast

-The Facebook app also lets you cast videos on the Chromecast.
+The Facebook app also lets you cast videos on Chromecast.
 With this Chromecast hack, you can watch Facebook videos on a large screen just a click away.
 Find the cast button and select your device to start streaming.

 3. Cast from YouTube